Check out some of the events going on this weekend. Click 'EVENTS' on the homepage to see all the opportunies available.

 WHY GO: The County Clerk comes to your town.
 During these Outreach times, we process only NEW Passports, Notary Public Oaths, and Veterans Peddler Licenses.
 No other services are available.

-WHERE: First Presbyterian Church at Caldwell, 326 Bloomfield Ave, Caldwell
+WHAT: WHERE: First Presbyterian Church at Caldwell, 326 Bloomfield Ave, Caldwell

 WHEN: Sunday 4pm